 Hiking to Souda Waterfall

-The Souda Waterfall or Theodoriana waterfall was also part of our program.
+Epirus Greece with kids is about outdoor activities.
+Another one is the the Souda Waterfall or Theodoriana waterfall.
 This amazing twin fall is located outside the village of Theodoriana, between Ambracia and Trikala.

 From Theodoriana you can do two things: walk to the waterfall from the village (30-40 minutes) or drive further Northwest onto a dust road and walk for 10 minutes to this amazing waterfall.